mkierzenka/SWDevProj/README.md

 # SWDevProj

+For part 2
+*Example test case:
+	Sorer to read in a dataframe (use someone else's)
+	Run some test cases on the dataframe

-Notes for things to improve from before:
+### Notes for things to improve from before:

 in pmap
 each thread gets r.clone
-also, this thread (where pmap is called) can be used to do some of the work then do r.join_delete(threads[i]) looping over all threads
+also, this thread (where pmap is called) can be used to do some of the work then do r.join_delete(threads\[i\]) looping over all threads

 don't we miss a row, 3threads and 100rows memory leak?
 Should go through array and delete actual dataframethread elements?